Kaustubh-Dengle/Kaustubhs-first-site-demo/README.md

 # Kaustubhs-first-site-demo
- Creating a simple repository to understand the workings of Git
+ Creating a simple repository to understand the workings of Git and netlify